sziselman/Brick-Building-Robot-Manipulation/ros1_bridge_setup.md

 ## Variable Mapping
 4. This step may not be necessary, depending on how variables in your messages and services are named.
 ROS2 has stricter linting rules and CamelCase variables are no longer used.
 In this step, re-name variables that are usable in ROS, but otherwise not useable in ROS2.

-5. Depending on if variables were re-named or not, create a .yaml file that linkes the new name to the old name.
+5. Depending on if variables were re-named or not, create a .yaml file that links the new name to the old name.

 ## Build the ROS2 workspace
 6. Source the ```colcon_ws``` and build.